coilysiren/github-service/README.md

-# github-stats
+# github-service

-a server for personal github stats
+a service for collecting personal github information

 ## Major tools